ImAnAutie/VoiceyWearOS/README.md

-# AlphaAlphaCharlie for Wear OS
+# Voicey for Wear OS
 An AAC app for WearOS devices